moonbit-community/unicodeUtil/README.md

 • ⚡ **Case Conversion** – Supports case conversion for multiple Unicode characters.

+• 📍 ​Punctuation Check – Supports the identification of various Unicode punctuation marks, including common punctuation (such as periods, commas), special symbols (such as Em dash, ellipsis), and full-width punctuation marks.

 • 🛠 **Easy to Use** – Provides a simple API for quick integration.

 • ✅ **Extensively Tested** – Tested with a wide range of Unicode characters.